halsafar/BeatSaberSongBrowser/README.md

 - Currently supports these sorting methods:
   - Default: `authorName` then `songName`.
   - Favorite: Anything marked favorite followed by the Default method.
-  - Original" an attempt to match the original sorting (broken).
+  - Original: Match the original sorting you would normally get after SongLoaderPlugin.
 - Clicking a sorting method will resort the song list immediately.

 ## Status